mikhael28/workandrise-public/README.md

 Work & Rise is dedicated the economic empowerment of all Ugandans.

 The public repository for Work &amp; Rise, detailing technical specifications for professional inquiries &amp; investment research.
-Beta Release set for Monday, December 18th.
+Beta Release set for Friday, December 29th.

 The full repository is not Open-Source software, and therefore unavailable for public consumption.
 Partial or full exceptions can be made for regulatory inquiries, as well as due-diligence efforts towards investment and/or bilateral business agreements.